-Governor can take recourse to any of the following steps:
+After the State Legislature passes the Bill it goes to the Governor for his sanction.
+The Governor can take recourse to any of the following steps:

 - 1. He may give his consent to the Bill and it can become a law immediately; or, - 2.
-He may declare to withhold his assent to the Bill, in which case the Bill fails to become law; or, - In case of Bill other than a Money Bill he can return it to the Legislature with a message; (if the Legislature passes the Bill once again then the Governor has no alternative but to give his assent to the Bill). - 4.
+He may declare to withhold his assent to the Bill, in which case the Bill fails to become law; or, - 3.
+In case of Bill other than a Money Bill he can return it to the Legislature with a message; (if the Legislature passes the Bill once again then the Governor has no alternative but to give his assent to the Bill). - 4.
 Finally he may reserve the Bill for the consideration of the President.
 A Bill so reserved can be enacted only on the approval of the President.

-3.2.6 Powers and Functions:
+3.2.9 Powers and Functions :